 Bank Board and Committees.
 The business of the Bank is conducted at regular and special meetings of the Bank's Board of Directors (the "Bank Board") and its committees.
 The Bank Board and the Board of Directors are identically constituted.
 During 2023, the Bank Board held twelve regular meetings.
 The Bank Board maintains an Executive Committee, an Insurance Committee, an Investment and Asset Liability Committee, a Compensation Committee, an Information Technology Committee, a Risk and Compliance Committee, and an Audit Committee.
 The membership of these committees is the same as that of the comparable committees of the Company's Board of Directors.
 These committees serve substantially the same functions at the Bank level as those at the Company level.
-The Bank Board also maintains a Loan Committee.
-No director attended less than 75% of the meetings of the Bank Board and its committees on which they served.
+The Bank Board and its committees on which they served.
 Directors of the Bank are nominated by the Nominating and Governance Committee and elected by the Company as sole shareholder of the Bank.